What is a data warehouse?

 Data warehouse tools, software, and resources

 In today's data-centric world, plenty of major software companies boast a seemingly endless range of data warehouse software, each with its own specific use case.
 It may seem daunting, but in order to build a cohesive, high-performance solution, you'll want to invest in the right tools and technologies.
-Every organisation's needs are different, but here are some essential data warehouse products to look into:
+Every organization's needs are different, but here are some essential data warehouse products to look into:

 Cloud and hybrid cloud data warehousing